ruyrybeyro/chrootvpn/README.md

 INSTRUCTIONS
 ============

+Download rpm or deb file from last release or vpn.sh.

 Please fill up VPN and VPNIP before using this script.
 SPLIT might or not have to be filled, depending on your needs and Checkpoint VPN routes.